rawdigits/go-startapi/README.md

 #Disclaimer

-I spent 92 minutes writing this.
+I spent 92 minutes writing this and 12 documenting it.
 I even got lazy and used globals.
 It works.
 If it breaks...
 Meh